On finite generation of the Johnson filtrations: Finite generation for central series of [n] -groups

 \section{Finite generation for central series of \texorpdfstring{$[n]$}{[n]}-groups}

 This section contains our main tools for proving that terms of a central series of an $[n]$-group are finitely generated.
 It is divided into three subsections.
 In \S\ref{section:structuretheorem}, we state and prove the main technical theorem of this paper.
+It isolates and unifies the technical structure of the proofs of our main theorems.
 The bounds in this theorem depend on two technical notions that we introduce here: the commuting graph of an $[n]$-group, and a new notion of ``degree of generation'' for an $[n]$-vector space endowed with a group action.
 In \S\ref{section:commutinggraph}, we show how to guarantee that the commuting graph is connected.
 Finally, in \S\ref{section:howtoverify} we show how to bound the degree of generation of a central series of an $[n]$-group.